How to Calculate & Reduce your Carbon Footprint

 Vegetarian food has a much lower carbon footprint, and vegan diets produce the lowest amount of CO2.
 However, agricultural activities (while one of the main contributors to Ireland’s spiralling carbon emissions) are not the only culprit.

 Food waste is also a contributor.
 By buying more food than we consume, we push the industry to produce more to meet consumer demand — a demand inflated by our less-than-sustainable practices in our own kitchens.

-Carbon is emitted in Ireland not only by using national and local transport networks but also by international travel.
-Passengers passing through airports in Ireland have been on the increase over recent years, cited as 36.5 million passengers in 2018.
-This represents a 6.1% increase on the previous year.
+Carbon is emitted in Ireland not only by using national and local transport networks, but also by international travel.
+Passengers passing through airports in Ireland have been on the increase over recent years — cited as 36.5 million passengers in 2018.
+This represents a 6.1% increase from the previous year.

-The first electric bus was delivered in Ireland as late as February 2019, and while the National Transport Authority announced plans to purchase 600 hybrid buses in the summer of 2019, we are still lagging behind our European counterparts, where market penetration of electric buses will have reached 20% by 2020.
+The first electric bus was delivered in Ireland as late as February 2019, and while the National Transport Authority announced plans to deploy 600 hybrid buses across Dublin and regional cities over the next 3.5 years, we are still lagging behind our European counterparts, where market penetration of electric buses will have reached 20% by the end of 2020.